-A fresh look at stem cell therapy; you may be both surprised and enlightened when you find out how this treatment method helps patients at Piedmont Physical Medicine and Rehabilitation.
+A fresh look at stem cell therapy; you may be both surprised and enlightened when you find out how regulations have changed for cellular based products.

 These cells are one of the essential building blocks of life.
 They have the unique ability to grow into a variety of other specialized cells, forming brain, muscle, and internal organ tissues during the development of a fetus in the womb.
 Following conception, stem cells either remain as stem cells or transform into the types of cells the body needs to grow.
 In some parts of the body such as the bone marrow, stem cells continue to replenish the tissues throughout the lifespan, while in others such as the liver, they will only reproduce under specific circumstances.